pictoune/pictoune.github.io/index.md

-# 🚀 Master a New Language in Months, Not Years: The AI-Powered Method Transforming Language Learning
+# 🚀 Master a New Language in Months, Not Years: The AI-Powered Method for Building a Strong Vocabulary Foundation

 ## 📚 Table of Contents
 1. [Introduction: The Benefits of Language Learning](#-introduction-the-benefits-of-language-learning)